HORSHAM MUSIC CIRCLE A brief history

 The new style Music Circle season in 2019/2020 proved successful even if shortened by the Coronavirus pandemic resulting in two concerts being postponed.
-With the musicians we work with facing a hugely difficult time ahead we hoped to support them in the future with our concert promotions when safe to do so.
+With the musicians we work with facing a hugely difficult time ahead we hoped to support them with our concert promotions when safe to do so.

-Over the last months we have been saddened to have news of the deaths of both our past Chairman Dr John Stoddart who was in office for 17 years before his retirement in 2019, and more recently Brian Harmsworth.
+During 2020 we were saddened to have news of the deaths of both our past Chairman Dr John Stoddart who was in office for 17 years before his retirement in 2019, and Brian Harmsworth.
 Brian was the son of the Circle’s founder Grace Humphery OBE.
 After her retirement he took over the running of the annual concert series together with Administrative Secretary Betty Gripper.
 During the 70s he brought many outstanding artists to Horsham who were at the start of their careers including a young cellist by the name of Julian Lloyd Webber, together with Howard Shelley, John Lill, Barry Douglas and the Endellion String Quartet all of which are at the forefront of classical music today.
 Brian’s dedicated work to develop the Circle’s concert programming will always be remembered.
 Both he and Grace Humphery had brought drive and enthusiasm to create many evenings of great music making.

 The 79th season 2020/2021 was one like no other with the Covid-19 pandemic resulting in lockdowns which postponed all of our main concert season.
 Many plans were made only to be abandoned.
 Initially it brought a small return to live events in the autumn with Lunchtime Organ Recitals and by the end of the season we included two more Organ Recitals.
-Now in the summer of 2021 we are looking forward to a new concert year ahead, although with a few cautious protocols still in place.
-The year 2021/2022 will be our 80th Anniversary Season!
-We aim to retain the same Music Circle ethos of showcasing the most talented professional musicians.
-We hope you will come and enjoy live music performance again and give the them all a warm welcome back to the concert platform.
+In the summer of 2021 we looked forward to a new concert year ahead, our 80th Season.
+With a few cautious protocols still in place at the start we finally got back to 'normal' and celebrated in style with a packed venue for our Anniversary concert.

 PRIZE WINNERS FROM THE LEEDS INTERNATIONAL PIANO COMPETITION